open/close all folders

 - Final Fantasy XII: The Dynast King Raithwall in the back story united the nations of Ivalice into the Galtean Alliance and it is the goal of the Big Bad to do the same thing.

-- The Lycian Alliance of Fire Emblem is a group of fiefdoms each ruled by a Marquess that all answer the the Marquess of Ostia only in times of war.
-In the ending of the Binding Blade the Ostian Marchioness Lillina (Alongside Roy if they marry) unites them and becomes the High Queen.
+- The Lycian Alliance of Fire Emblem: The Binding Blade is a group of fiefdoms each ruled by a Marquess that all answer the the Marquess of Ostia only in times of war.
+At the end of the game, the Ostian Marchioness Lillina (alongside Roy if they marry) unites them and becomes the High Queen.

 - In World of Warcraft Varian Wrynn, King of Stormwind, has become this for the Alliance, though this was mostly done to have an Alliance counterpart to the Horde's Warchief.